 Involving Technical Managers/Engineering Managers in the decision-making process is essential to ensure that safety is not compromised.

 Oil and gas companies should also ensure that instrumentation, tubing, and valves are correctly installed by competent and fully trained installers, in order to minimise risks.
 Buyers need to be supported in their bid to achieve the best value and that means not compromising on quality.
 In these safety-critical applications, it is essential that selection of suppliers and products is based on quality and whole life costings.

-Spencer Nicholson is Parker’s Division Innovation & Technology Manager, Instrumentation Products Division Europe
+Spencer Nicholson is innovation & technology manager, Instrumentation Products Division Europe